Mick-scanlon/Mick-scanlon/README.md

 - 👋 Hi, I’m @Mick-scanlon
 - 👀 I’m interested in Software Development and data science projects, currently working for Fitment Industries!
-- 🌱 I’m currently learning SQL R and GO and graduated from Marquette University with a Bachelor's degree, majoring in Computer Science and minoring in Data Science
+- 🌱 I’m working for an international network sercurity company Forcepoint as a Data Analyst and graduated from Marquette University with a Bachelor's degree, majoring in Computer Science and minoring in Data Science

 <!---
 Mick-scanlon/Mick-scanlon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.